nanobox-io/nanobox-engine-erlang/README.md

 ## Configuration Options
 *Each engine has the ability to expose Boxfile configuration options to users.
-The Readme file should document all of those options thoroughly.
+The Readme file should document all available options thoroughly.
 We suggest including an "Overview" code block that shows all of the options available as well as individual sections that address each option.
 For example:*

 This engine exposes configuration option through the [Boxfile](http://docs.nanobox.io/boxfile/), a yaml config file used to provision and configure your app's infrastructure when using Nanobox.
 This engine makes the following options available.